 At dawn Diocletian summoned Saint Theopemptus, and again tried to turn him to pagan impiety.
 Seeing that the bishop remained firm in his faith, he subjected him to many grievous tortures, after which the saint was beheaded.
 The holy martyr Theonas refused to offer sacrifice to idols, so he was buried alive in a deep ditch.
 This occurred at Nicomedia in the year 303.

-Saint Synklētikḗ was a native of Alexandria, the daughter of wealthy parents.
-She was very beautiful, but from a young age she thought only about the things which are pleasing to God.
+Saint Syncletica was a native of Alexandria, the daughter of rich parents.
+She was very beautiful, but from a young age she thought only about things pleasing to God.
 Loving the purity of virginity, she refused to marry anyone, and spent all her time in fasting and prayer.

-After the death of her parents, Synklētikḗ distributed her inheritance to the poor.
-She left the city with her younger sister, and lived in a crypt for the rest of her life.
+After the death of her parents, she distributed her inheritance to the poor.
+She left the city together with her younger sister, and lived in a crypt for the rest of her life.

-News of her ascetic deeds quickly spread throughout the region, and many devout women and girls came to live under her guidance.
-During the course of her ascetical life the Saint zealously instructed the sisters by word and by deed.
+News of her ascetic deeds quickly spread throughout the vicinity, and many devout women and girls came to live under her guidance.
+During the course of her ascetic life the saint zealously instructed the sisters by word and by deed.

-In her eightieth year Saint Synklētikḗ was stricken with an intense and grievous illness.
-She bore her ordeal with true Christian endurance, and the day of her death was revealed to her in a vision.
+In her eightieth year she was struck by an intense and grievous illness.
+The nun bore her ordeal with true Christian endurance, and the time of her death was revealed to her in a vision.
 After giving final instructions to her nuns, she surrendered her soul to God around the year 350.